Updated: March 21, 2020

-HARVEY USSERY, AUTHOR OF The Small-Scale Poultry Flock*, is a big fan of reducing the amount of chicken feed you need to buy and replacing it with natural, homegrown foods.
-He suggests that you encourage your flock to eat foods available naturally on your property, as well as foods you grow for them.
+Ussery suggests that you encourage your flock to eat weeds and other foods available naturally on your property, as well as foods you grow for them.
 He calls this home feeding.

 Options for home feeding

-Fortunately, there are a multitude of options for reducing your dependence on purchased chicken feed, all of which fall into three main food groups: green forages, seeds / fruits and animal feeds.
+Fortunately, there are a multitude of options for reducing your dependence on purchased chicken feed, all of which fall into four previously mentioned food groups: green forages, seeds, fruits and animal feeds.

 The green forages group is the one I find most interesting.
-An optimum diet for chickens should include many different types of greens, for example, cover crops, grass clippings, excess garden vegetables and weeds.
+An optimum diet for chickens should include many different types of greens, for example:

 Another important point is chickens will eat many weeds like dandelion, lamb’s quarter, nettle, burdock and yellow dock, which are higher in protein than even alfalfa, the typical high-protein fodder crop.

 Dandelion plants are an especially interesting chicken feed.
-Because the dandelion tap root grows deep into the subsoil, they accumulate important minerals that are not provided by other foods.
+As you probably know, the dandelion tap root grows deep into the subsoil.
+As a result, they accumulate important minerals not provided by other foods.

 The only catch is that some plants are poisonous to chickens.
-Here is a great list of some of these plants from the University of Kentucky.
 So it might be best to limit your “weed feed” to the following plants, at least to begin with: